datavillage-me/developer-documentation/docs/00-index.md

 Privacy by design is implemented based on end-to-end data encryption and transparent governance:
 - Data are encrypted at rest and in transit
 - Data are encrypted while beeing processed
-- Confidential algorythm is running is a fully sandboxed environment
+- Confidential algorithm is running is a fully sandboxed environment
 - Only derived data can be accessed by data consumer
 - Consumers are in control of their data and can join collaborations with explicit consent